Jairam-Ayyar-04/FIN-F414-FRAM-LAB1/README.md

 3. Save the notebook.
 4. Select `File → Save and Export Notebook As → HTML`.

-Submit the exported HTML files rather than the `.ipynb` files.
-HTML allows the code and its corresponding results to be viewed together without running the notebook again.

-Notebook export to PDF at times does not work, so HTML is a better option.

 Open each exported HTML file once before submission and confirm that all code, tables, figures and written responses are visible.